 Guinea Pig Feeding Schedule

-Maintaining a consistent schedule is the best way to ensure your guinea pig has all of the nutrients it requires and that it also maintains a healthy weight.
-You can find out more via our Guinea Pig Weight Guide.
+Maintaining a consistent schedule is the best way to ensure your guinea pig maintains beneficial eating habits and a healthy weight.

 What to Feed Your Guinea Pig